steffie95/Block-Breaker/README.md

 A humble ode to the Atari classic Breakout

 To play:
-         1. Download compressed zip folder,
+         1. Download compressed zip folder
          2. Extract
          3. Run!